The Lady Is a Tramp: Recordings

 Early recordings from 1937 include one by Tommy Dorsey and His Orchestra (featuring Edythe Wright on vocals), Midge Williams and Her Jazz Jesters, Sophie Tucker, and Bernie Cummins on the Vocalion records label (#3714).
 Lena Horne recorded the song with the Metro-Goldwyn-Mayer Studio Orchestra on March 30, 1948.
 Her performance appeared in the film Words and Music, a fictionalized biography of the partnership of Rodgers and Hart.

 The song was also used in the film version of Pal Joey starring Frank Sinatra and Rita Hayworth.
 Joey Evans (Sinatra) sings the song to Vera Simpson (Hayworth) as he tries to entice the wealthy widow Simpson into financing Evans's dream of owning his own night club.

 It was recorded by Frank Sinatra, Ella Fitzgerald, Buddy Greco (whose version updates the lyrics to include several 1950s pop-culture references), Bing Crosby (for his radio shows) and Pat Suzuki in the 1950s, and Shirley Bassey in the 1960s, becoming a signature song for Sinatra.
 He sang the song with new lyrics as "The Gentleman Is a Champ" at tribute events for Spiro Agnew and Orson Welles, also recording a new version under the pseudonym Frankie Alvert titled "Maureen Is a Champ" for Ringo Starr's wife Maureen Starkey; never commercially released.

 Tony Bennett and Lady Gaga duet

 Tony Bennett and Lady Gaga recorded a version of this song for his 2011 album Duets II.
-Bennett praised Gaga's performance in the song, saying that she is a real "jazz lady".
-They performed the song on ABC's Thanksgiving special dedicated to, written, directed, produced and hosted by Gaga, entitled A Very Gaga Thanksgiving.
-They were the opening number, singing next to an old piano in a casual obscure room.
-Bennett said, "I see in Lady Gaga a touch of theatrical genius, she is very creative and very productive, I think as time goes on she might be America's Picasso.
-I think she's going to become as big as Elvis Presley."
-The song, even though not officially released, got to enter the Japan Hot 100 chart, where it managed to reach the top 40.
+The song later became the album's third and final single when it was sent to radio in Italy on October 21, 2011, by Sony Music.
+They performed the song on ABC's Thanksgiving special entitled A Very Gaga Thanksgiving.
+The song, even though not officially released, entered the Japan Hot 100 chart, where it managed to reach the top 40.
 It also entered the top 200 extension to the UK Singles Chart.

-Following the single, Bennett drew a sketch of Gaga naked for the January 2012 issue of Vanity Fair, which was then auctioned for $30,000.
-The money raised went to charity, supporting the Exploring the Arts (ETA) and Born This Way Foundation.

 The song as well as its music video received critical acclaim for both Bennett and Gaga's vocals as well as for the simplicity of the video, which departed from Gaga's previous efforts.
-The song received praise from both E! and MTV.
-Other critics expressed hopes that Gaga would release her own jazz music after this successful effort.